 - You can play around with other settings to get a more desirable vector output.

-- The detailing option controls small shapes and details in the vector image.
-For example, low details will reduce the amount of smaller aspects in the output vector.
+- The detailing option controls details in the vector image.
+For example, low details will reduce the amount of smaller elements in the output vector.

 - You can also use the grayscale or black & white filter to generate respective images.

 - Further, SVGStorm offers custom color palette vectorization.
 It allows you to control which colors you want in the vector.